14 May 2026

 Michael Oren, Former Israeli Ambassador to the US, discusses President Trump to visit Israel ahead of hostages being released.
 Marc Short, Former Chief of Staff to Mike Pence, & Rep. Haley Stevens (D-MI) shares their thoughts on Trump's China tariffs and the latest on the ongoing government shutdown.

+Morning Brief: Market Sunrise anchor Ramzan Karmali breaks down the latest market news for October 10, 2025.
 The US government shutdown is at an impasse with no signs of cracking.
 On Wednesday, a sixth vote failed to win approval, with the Affordable Health Care Act being a key sticking point.

 According to Chinese state media, China is cracking down on Nvidia chips, with customs officers deployed to major ports in an effort to try to stop its Big Tech firms from buying from Nvidia.